-In our whānau...

-- We show our appreciation for each other by our kind words and deeds - Our homes are filled with happiness and laughter, most of the time - We think about the needs of others before our own - We cuddle our tamariki and mokopuna whenever we can to help fill their days with our aroha - We lend a hand to whanau in need - We prepare our meals with aroha and no matter how humble, our kai is always delicious and satisfying - We share whatever we have kai, clothes, time - We take people as they come, without judging them, and treat them in the spirit of aroha which warmly accepts all things and all people.
+Whānau kete Aroha is shown in many ways and is something that you and your whānau probably express without being aware you're doing it.
+Have a look at this checklist of some of the things that whānau might do to express aroha.
+Without doubt, you are already doing many of these things. - Show our appreciation for each other through our kind words and deeds - Fill our home with happiness and laughter - Cuddle our tamariki and mokopuna whenever we can, to help fill their days with aroha - Lend a hand to whānau in need - Prepare meals with aroha no matter how humble, the gift of kai is always delicious and satisfying - Share whatever we have kai, clothes, time - Take people as they come, without judging them, and treat them in the spirit of aroha which warmly accepts all things and all people.
+Think and talk about what you can do more of, or what things you could start doing, to show aroha.
+You may like to use the Pitopito Kōrero pages at the end of this booklet to jot down ideas.